Channel Islands California, USA Travel Guide

 Federal holidays may mean reduced business hours and public transit timetables.

-For any island visit, plan your day-to-day activities around the ferry schedule.
+For any island visit, plan your day-to-day activities in the vicinity of the ferry schedule.
 Missing your return boat signifies a longer, unplanned stay.

 Embrace local customs and show thought for a smooth travel experience.

-Casual greetings are common; dress appropriately for various settings.
+Casual greetings are considered common; dress appropriately for various settings.

 Tipping for table service is common.
 No tipping expected on islands.